fajarhide/fajarhide/README.md

 ## Hi there, I'm Fajar (a.k.a _fajarhide_)👋
-_make it work, make it right, make it fast. let's do it. make it better_
+_make it work, make it right, make it fast. let's do it. make it better and simple_
 ### Sponsor me

   - [Ko-Fi](https://ko-fi.com/fajarhide)